Berry Skillet Cobbler

 - 1 container (16 ounces) strawberries, sliced

-- 2 cups blueberries
+- 2 cups blueberries, fresh or frozen

 - 1 tablespoon lemon juice

-- 2 tablespoons white sugar
+- 2 tablespoons granulated sugar

 - 1 cup all-purpose flour